 Inability of Americans to recognize harms from promoting Nazism definitely is remarkable, then and now.

-The US Marines feigned ignorance recently after posing with a giant SS flag they bought online from an obvious Nazi memorabilia site.
+Here’s a good example: US Marines feigned ignorance recently after posing with a giant SS flag they bought online from an obvious Nazi memorabilia site.

 There are also a whole bunch of articles with titles like “Marines: Nazi flag was mistaken for their own,” since the Marine Corps’ official excuse is that the use of the flag was just a naive mistake on the part of Marines who didn’t know what the flag was and just thought the SS stood for Sniper Scout.
 Really?
 And just how does someone go about buying a Nazi SS flag without realizing that it’s a Nazi SS flag?
 Well, I spent hours yesterday afternoon and last night trying to do just that, scouring the web for an SS flag that could be bought by mistake.
 And, big surprise, I couldn’t find a single place where an SS flag wasn’t very clearly being sold as what it is — a Nazi flag.